-One of the drawbacks of sequencing relates to privacy though.
+One of the drawbacks of sequencing relates to privacy, though.
 Patients’ sensitive medical data could be used by health insurance to deny coverage or increase premiums potentially.
-The healthcare system should ideally evolve at the same pace as future healthcare technologies.
+Therefore, the healthcare system should ideally evolve at the same pace as future healthcare technologies.

 6. VR/AR in remote procedures and training

 Augmented Reality can also be used to assist physicians or nurses when sampling blood.
-The company Acuvein offers a way of visualizing the veins through the arm.
-No more guessing the veinous network is clearly displayed to help in perfect and painless blood sampling.
+For example, the company Acuvein offers a way of visualizing the veins through the arm.
+No more guessing the veinous network is displayed to help in perfect and painless blood sampling.

 7. 3D Printing in healthcare

 3D printing is not only the future of transplantation.
 It is also used for prosthetics and dentistry.
+Trac3D printing is not only the future of transplantation.
+It is also used for prosthetics and dentistry.
 Tractus 3D is specialized in providing accurate prosthetics that have changed the life and comfort of many amputees.

 8. Blockchain and smart contracts

 From a technology initially developed to transfer money securely and privately, blockchain is now seen as a way to secure patient data using Electronic Health Record (EHR).
 Medical insurance claims can also be managed in more efficient ways when using smart contracts associated with them.